nosas/blog/toonvision/classification/article.md

 More often than not, ToonTasks involve defeating Cogs.
 A ToonTown AI must be able to identify which Cogs are in a given image to engage in battle with the correct Cog.

-However, there are delivery tasks that require Toons to deliver items to NPCs in the streets of ToonTown.
+There also exists delivery tasks that require Toons to deliver items to NPCs in the streets of ToonTown.
 Therefore, Toons need to identify and *avoid* Cogs in its path to deliver the items on time.

 ---